 You can use a Google BigQuery connector to enable programmatic read/write access to BigQuery.
-This is ideal for processing data that you've already stored in BigQuery.
+This is an ideal way to process data that is stored in BigQuery.
 No command-line access is exposed.

 When using the connector, you will also be charged for any associated BigQuery usage fees.